pgtipping/Synthalyst/memory-bank/activeContext.md

 We've successfully implemented the core components of the ApplyRight feature:

-1. **Document Parsing**: Created a utility for extracting text from various document formats (DOC, DOCX, TXT).
-PDF support is temporarily disabled due to issues with the PDF.js library.
+1. **Document Parsing**: Created a utility for extracting text from various document formats (PDF, DOC, DOCX, TXT) using:

+   - mammoth for Word documents (DOC, DOCX)
+   - react-pdftotext for PDF documents
+   - Native File API for text files

 2. **User Interface Components**:

    - `FileUpload`: Handles file uploads and document parsing
    - `JobDescription`: Allows users to input job descriptions
    - `ResumePreview`: Displays the transformed resume